aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/owner/index.md

 ## Owner operations with CLI

 :::tip Testnet vs Mainnet
-The below examples use testnet.
-See the `--rest-url` value for mainnet in [Aptos Blockchain Deployments](/docs/nodes/aptos-deployments.md).
+The below CLI command examples use mainnet.
+See the `--rest-url` value for testnet and devnet in [Aptos Blockchain Deployments](/docs/nodes/aptos-deployments.md).
 :::

 ### Initialize CLI